michelin/kafkactl/README.md

 ## Reset Password

-This command allows you to reset the password of a user.
+The `reset-password` command allows you to reset the password of a user.

 ```console
 Usage: kafkactl reset-password [-hvV] [--execute] [-n=<optionalNamespace>] [-o=<output>] <user>